Cool but harmful: Why a vape user who began smoking at 7 cannot kick the habit

 From being therapeutic mechanisms for quitting an addiction, these devices have risen in popularity among non-smokers.
 In recent years, they have become favorites among young people.

-The 2019 Global Youth Tobacco Survey indicates that e-cigarette use is more common than the use of any other tobacco products among Filipino students aged 13 to 15.
+The 2019 Global Youth Tobacco Survey indicates that one in every seven Filipino students aged 13 to 15 is using e-cigarettes daily.
 This range is within the younger bracket of Generation Z, or those born between 1997 and 2012, aged 12 to 27 years old.

 It runs in the family